studyathome-internationally/hub/docs/courses/artificial-intelligence/README.md

 Students will get three smaller single-choice tests (10 points each) and two homeworks (15 points each).
 The final exam will be a multiplce choice test (40 points).
 The final score is the sum of all tests and homeworks.

+### Example Assignment

+In the topic of search algorithms a typical example can be the [8 puzzle problem](https://en.wikipedia.org/wiki/15_puzzle).
+The student has to use breadth-first search / depth-first search / branch-and-bound algorithm or the A-star algorithm and find at least one solution.
+In case the algorithm uses a heuristic, the student has to propose the heuristic and justify the proposal.

 ### Minimum Requirements

 At least 50% from smaller tests, 50% from home-works, 50% from final exam.